Internships

 -

-The Zimmerli Art Museum offers internships for academic credit to Rutgers undergraduate and graduate students.
-Under the supervision of museum staff, interns gain firsthand experience by assisting with regular departmental activities that range from routine administrative tasks to research and special projects.
-Academic-year internships are typically 8 to 10 hours per week and are structured to give interns an understanding of the university art museum as a place of research, collection management, education, and outreach.
+The Zimmerli Art Museum offers internships for academic credit to Rutgers undergraduate students.
+Under the supervision of museum staff, interns engage in experiential learning to acquire hands-on, practical experience by assisting with day-to-day departmental activities, research-based assignments, and other special projects that support the operations of the museum.
+Academic-year internships are typically 8 to 10 hours per week and are structured to bestow a deeper understanding of the university art museum as a crucial hub for interdisciplinary research, collection management, learning, and community engagement.

 -